damonallison/swift-fundamentals/README.md

 Every programming language has an idomatic style and set of library features that are "core" to its understanding.
-To become truly proficient in any language, you must understand it's idioms and core libaries.
+To become truly proficient in any language, you must understand these idioms and core libaries.

 This repo will show you this "core" set of swift features.
 This